 In addition to the Center for Visual Music, mentioned up top, another specific resource for visual music is The iotaCenter.
 Also noteworthy is the work of William Moritz, who was tireless in documenting early work by abstract animation artists at CalArts and elsewhere and filmmakers like Oscar Fischinger.
 The Moritz article "Abstract Film and Color Music" in The Spiritual In Art: Abstract Painting 1890-1985 is quite good.
 Online, there's a good roundup of color organs and such in Colour and Sound: Visual Music by Maura McDonnell.

-A nice recent history of motion graphics and visual music (which is the sample PDF), with clips, is in Motion Graphic Design and Fine Art Animation: Principles and Practice by Jon Krasner.
+Motion Graphic Design and Fine Art Animation: Principles and Practice by Jon Krasner.
 Another excellent source, which includes streaming video, is "A Critical History of Computer Graphics and Animation " by Wayne Carlson.

 Update: Motionographer posted some background info on Larry Cuba's 1977 computer graphics Death Star animation for Star Wars -- which was commented on by The iotaCenter's Cuba himself.